xkema/xkema.github.io/README.md

 [xkema.github.io](https://xkema.github.io/)

-- `npm start` to serve jekyll at development mode with `--livereload` flag, requires globally installed `jekyll` on local machine
+- `npm start` to serve jekyll at development mode with `--livereload` flag, requires globally installed `jekyll` on local machine via `gem install bundler jekyll`
-- `jekyll serve --livereload` also works, use `--drafts` to render with including draft files, use `jekyll build --profile` to run jekyll profiler tio see renderer timing info
+- `jekyll serve --livereload` also works, use `--drafts` to render with including draft files, use `jekyll build --profile` to run jekyll profiler to see renderer timing info

 ## todo